CX-0146 Supply Chain Disruption Notifications 2.0.1

 Comments | These are purely text-based exchanges without the transfer of documents or attachments. |

-Customer | A role within the Supply Chain Disruption Notifications process.
-Participating companies can have multiple roles at the same time.
-Customers provide demands to and receive capacities from suppliers. |
+Customer | A role within the I. Customers provide demands to and receive capacities from suppliers.
+Participating companies can have multiple roles at the same time. |

 Digital Twin | Based on [CX-0002] Standard a digital twin (DT) describes a digital representation of an asset sufficient to meet the requirements of a set of use cases.
 For detailed information please refer to [CX-0002] Digital Twins in Catena-X. |